Microshak/MicroNotes/UW/Week8Edge.md

 ---
 # Scenario

-#### Developing world off grid solar panel company has built a solution that has 30,000 device in a key value store (Partition key, Range Key).
-The IoT Solution has been around for 3 years and has 1 billion records(Totaling 250 Gbs of data).
+#### A company that makes off grid solar panel company has built a solution that has 30,000 device in a key value store (Partition key, Range Key).
+The IoT last hear they had 1 billion records(Totaling 250 Gbs of data).
 They have never done any analytics on the data and say they can't afford the cloud.
 On-prem they have modernish laptops and desktops.

 How do they
 * Set up analytics